 Mingan Archipelago National Park Reserve

-Established in 1984, the Mingan Archipelago National Park Reserve is one of the big reasons visitors travel from all over to the Côte-Nord region.
+Established in 1984, the Mingan Archipelago National Park Reserve is one of the big reasons visitors travel from all over to visit the Côte-Nord region.
 Havre-Saint-Pierre is one of the two towns (the other being just west of Mingan) where you can travel by boat to experience this incredible Parks Canada site.

 This national park reserve was established to protect the incredible limestone monoliths scattered throughout the cluster of 40 islands, along with the variety of wildlife it houses.
 There are so many incredible things to do in the Mingan Archipelago National Park Reserve that you’ll want to plan at least a day or two here!